rishabprasad005/role-courses/D0280/Notes.md

 - You use a single interface (https://cloud.redhat.com) to manage the life cycle of all your OpenShift clusters The service defines upgrade paths that correspond to cluster eligibility for certain updates.

-- Update paths belong to upgrade channels.
-A channel can be visualized as a representation of the upgrade path.
+- Update paths belong to upgrade channels. **A channel can be visualized as a representation of the upgrade path**.
 The channel controls the frequency and stability of updates.
 The OTA policy engine represents channels as a series of pointers to particular versions within the upgrade path.

 - A channel name consists of three parts: the tier (release candidate, fast, and stable), the major version (4), and the minor version (.2).
-Example channel names include: stable-4.5, fast-4.5, and candidate-4.5.
-Each channel delivers patches for a given cluster version.
+Example channel names include: stable-4.5, fast-4.5, and candidate-4.5. **Each channel delivers patches for a given cluster version**.

 - **Candidate Channel:** The candidate channel delivers updates for testing the feature acceptance for the next version of OpenShift Container Platform.
 The features are subject to further checks and are promoted to the fast or stable channels when they meet the quality standards.